 The structure of each division differs depending on the number of teams registered.
 Teams may be placed into pools, and will either play all the teams in their division or pool once, which is followed by semi finals and consolation matches.

 From Monday to Thursday teams will play a minimum of five games, with no more than two games per day.
 Friday is reserved for Grand Finals.

-The Kanga Cup games are played at a host of venues across Canberra and the greater region, presenting you with a great opportunity to see all that the ACT has to offer.
+The [KEEPUP.]
+Kanga Cup games are played at a host of venues across Canberra and the greater region, presenting you with a great opportunity to see all that the ACT has to offer.

 The majority of fields will be grass, however some synthetic fields are available if necessary.

 Please visit the Referees page for information on how to apply.

 The referee will provide match balls for each match.

 Players can play up to two age groups above their birth year.
 Clubs wishing to have players play more than two years above their birth year must make a formal request.

 No, a player may not represent more than one team.
 Any player found to be playing on more than one team will be disqualified and the team will forfeit the game they played in.

-Yes, all players in the tournament will be required to carry photo ID at all matches.
+Registration on Dribl will be deemed as official ID for a player.
+However, all players in the tournament will be required to carry photo ID at our discount partners to redeem discounts at the store.
 An ID template is available on the website for players who do not already possess one.

 Three divisions are offered in most age groups.

-Cup Competition: Premier League teams, district representatives and division one teams.
+Cup Competition: Premier League teams, district representatives, division one teams and academies.

 Plate Competition: Newly promoted division one teams and division two teams.